YaleSTC/yalestc.github.io/hackspace.md

 <iframe width="600" height="450" frameborder="0" style="border:0" src="https://www.google.com/maps/embed/v1/place?q=143%20Elm%20Street%2C%20New%20Haven%2C%20CT%2C%20United%20States&key=AIzaSyDVa_UKFA2-y7tqwimS8vQYLB8bq6BXZSg"> </iframe>

-**Open Hours**
+**Hack Sessions**

-We have open hours every Friday from 2-5pm.
+We have hack sessions every Friday from 2-5pm.
 We encourage all of our developers to come in and work at this time, and all are welcome to join.
 It's a laid back and productive way to collaborate with other developers, get help on a problem you're stuck on, or just hang out with your developer friends.
+The hackspace is open 24/7, but this is a time when you can be sure to find a lot of other developers!

+Another of our favorite weekly hack sessions is the A100 Study Hall, held every Thursday at The Grove.
+For more information, see the A100 Developer Community's [Meetup page](http://www.meetup.com/a100-dev-community/).

 **Access**